theupdateframework/specification/tuf-spec.md

          "meta" : METAFILES
        }

+   METAFILES is an object whose format is the following:

+       { METAPATH : {
+             "version" : VERSION,
+             "length" : LENGTH, |
+             "hashes" : HASHES }
+         , ...
+       }

+   METAPATH is the snapshot.json file's path on the repository relative to the metadata base URL.

+   VERSION is the version of the snapshot metadata as listed in the snapshot.json file.

+   LENGTH is the integer length in bytes of the snapshot metadata file.

+   HASHES is the dictionary that specifies one or more hashes of the snapshot metadata file, including the cryptographic hash function.
+For example:
+   { "sha256": HASH, ... }.

-   METAFILES is the same as is described for the snapshot.json file.
-In the case of the timestamp.json file, this MUST only include a description of the snapshot.json file and the LENGTH of the snapshot.json file is REQUIRED.
+   Note: METAFILES is the same as is described for the snapshot.json file, only the LENGTH and HASHES are not optional and in the case of the timestamp.json file, this MUST only include a description of the snapshot.json file.

    A signed timestamp.json example file: